 Workrave: Windows and Linux (no official Mac support) SitApp: Mac, Windows, and Linux

 If you’re on Mac, SitApp is the only option here.
 On Windows and Linux, both are available.
+For Linux users specifically, both tools have strong support - Workrave is available through most package managers, while SitApp offers .deb and .AppImage packages.

 Bottom Line